HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 In order to allow internal HTTPS communication with your IdP, you must add the hostname (FQDN) to the WebSphere trust store.

-In the WAS console, navigate to **Security > SSL certificate and key management > Key stores and certificates > NodeDefaultTrustStore > Signer Certificates > Retrieve from port**.
+In the IBM WebSphere Application Server Integrated Solutions Console, navigate to **Security > SSL certificate and key management > Key stores and certificates > NodeDefaultTrustStore > Signer Certificates > Retrieve from port**.

 3. Set the following properties: